 We feel that it is crucial for pupils to gain a broad understanding and appreciation of literature in English during these years.
 Consequently, we not only teach the set texts for IGCSE, but pupils will also study a number of supplementary texts during their course.
-For example, current pupils in Years 10 and 11 can expect to study at least the following: two classic 19th or 20th century novels; one modern play; one play by Shakespeare; a wide range of poetry from 1600 to the present day, and a range of unseen extracts from novels and works of literary non-fiction.
+For example, current pupils in Years 10 and 11 can expect to study at least the following: two classic 19th, 20th or 21st century novels; one drama text; a wide range of poetry from 1600 to the present day, and a range of unseen extracts from novels and works of literary non-fiction.